Frequently asked questions

 Easy!
-Just click on ‘Dashboard’, then ‘add new,’ then work through the options.
-Don’t worry about filling in every box; simply choose a name for your resource, upload the file (you should be able to select from Dropbox as well as your own storage area on PC), choose a suitable category and click the disclaimer to state that the resource is your own and not in breach of copyright law.
+Just click on ‘My Uploads’ in the menu, then ‘add new,’ then work through the options.
+Don’t worry about filling in every box; simply choose a name for your resource, upload the file (you should be able to select from Dropbox as well as your own storage area on PC), choose a suitable category, write a short description for users and click the disclaimer to state that the resource is your own and not in breach of copyright law.

 Someone shared a resource with me.
 Can I upload it?

 I bought a resource; can I share it?